valeriux/project-02/README.md

 The brief was to:

-Consume a publicly available API
+* Consume a publicly available API and it was Thedogapi API.
-Deliver the data back in a React app
+* Deliver the data back in a React app

-The project consumes data from Thedogapi API.
+## Installation

-The site can be run locally by cloning the repository and typing npm i and then npm run serve in the terminal.
+* The site can be run locally by cloning the repository and typing npm i and then npm run serve in the terminal.
->>>>>>> 54300082bc15239f2c7c43517566431181fbbea1
->>>>>>> 7b53c965f837fb1b174073f0d707d4fa615b5db9